 - maximising the use of environmentally friendly products such as recycled content in furniture and fittings, low VOC (volatile organic compounds) paint and adhesives, and energy efficient appliances, lighting and air conditioning, and

 - installing water efficient appliances.

 Whilst some travel is unavoidable, staff are encouraged to consider alternatives if possible, including using videoconferencing facilities.

 - As noted in Table 8.15, travel in 2014–15 reduced in comparison to 2013–14 for both flights and vehicle travel.

 Review and improvement strategies

 As is noted in its Environmental Policy under the EMS, the Court is committed to 'continual improvement in environmental performance'.
-Reviews are periodically conducted of environmental impacts and improvement strategies via a number of means.
-In 2013–14 the Court:
+Reviews of environmental impacts and improvement strategies are periodically conducted.

 - reviewed its environmental risk register (significant environmental aspects and impacts), and

-- collected and reported relevant energy use data under the Energy Efficiency in Government Operations (EEGO) Policy.
+- collected and reported relevant energy use data under the Energy Efficiency in Government Operations Policy.